 |Ditomopyge||scitula||(Meek & Worthen)||Brush Creek / Pine Creek|

 Ameura missouriensis and Ditomopyge scitula are the two species that I have focused on, as they are the only two known to exist where I search.
-Both of these extend back in time through the Allegheny and Pottsville formations in Ohio.
-The state of Ohio is often referenced in research here as the Ohio Geological Survey has spent far more resources into researching and writing about paleontology than Pennsylvania.
+Both extend back in time through the Allegheny and Pottsville formations in Ohio.
+The state of Ohio is often referenced in research here as the Ohio Geological Survey has spent far more resources researching and writing about paleontology than Pennsylvania.